Dehghanni/Teofl/Speaking.md

 - **Experienced teachers**

 - Experienced teachers are familiar with the kinds of students in the classes and know how to handle disruptive pupils.
-Furthermore, they can improve efficiency and raise test scores more excellently.
+Furthermore, they can improve efficiency and **raise test scores** more excellently.
 When I was in high school, I used to hate chemistry, but we had an accomplished chemistry teacher who aroused my interest and piqued my curiosity.
-- Additionally, experienced teachers can help novices.
-Inexperienced teachers can heed their advice to be capable of demystifying matters better and be knowledgeable enough in teaching and education.
+- Additionally, experienced teachers can help novices. **Inexperienced teachers** can heed their advice to be capable of demystifying matters better and be knowledgeable enough in teaching and education.

 - **Internship**

 - New graduates often face a chatch-22 situation when they look to enter the job market.
-So they can gain experience doing an internship on the side.
+So they can gain **experience** doing an internship on the side.
 Furthermore, it could lead to an opportunity to get an entry-level job at the same company.
 Although you might start with minimum wage, if you do excellent work and be a good team player.
 You could get a promotion or get a raise, hopefully both.
 A friend of mine got an internship in a company in 2015 and now he works in the same company and continues to prosper.
-- Internship at a company would highly improve one&#39;s versatility.
+- Internship at a company would highly improve one&#39;s **versatility**.
+One would brush up on their social skills beside their education and stand a better chance of getting a job after graduation.

 - **Part-time job before college**

 - It&#39;d be better for students to do some casual work.
-- First, they will earn a living, they can save up money to pay college expenses like buying textbooks, stationery, or paying the tuition fee, and stuff.
+- First, they will earn a living, they can **save up money** to pay college expenses like buying textbooks, stationery, or paying the tuition fee, and stuff.
 For example, I myself worked at a company as a content provider as a sideline while finishing my masters. and was able to university expenses.
-- Secondly, it will give them a head start to fortify their soft skills like understanding the meaning of responsibility in addition to learning the value of hard work and developing their self-esteem and self-confidence.
+- Secondly, it will give them a head start to fortify their **soft skills** like understanding the meaning of responsibility in addition to learning the value of hard work and developing their self-esteem and self-confidence.

 - **Job**